Marketing91

 4. Product development

-Some of the companies intentionally design their products that will become obsolete after a certain period.
-This is done to boost sales of the product from the repeat purchases from the consumers.
+Some of companies intentionally design their products that will become obsolete after a certain period.
+This is done to boost sales of the product from repeat purchases from consumers.
 One of the common examples is earphones.
 The companies deliberately make its structureless durable so that the customer is forced to buy it again.

 5. Adding value to the service